 This test may be considered to assess severity of an exacerbation and may show polycythemia (hematocrit >55%), anemia, and leukocytosis.
 UK guidelines advise CBC in all newly diagnosed patients.

-elevated hematocrit, possible increased WBC count
+elevated hematocrit, anemia, possible increased WBC count

 Risk factors for COPD are similar to those for ischemic heart disease, so comorbidity is common.
 Right-sided heart failure may develop in longstanding COPD (cor pulmonale).

 signs of right ventricular hypertrophy, arrhythmia, ischemia

-obstructive pattern, decreased DLCO
+obstructive pattern, decreased DLCO (<60% predicted)